Guy Mariano

 Guy Mariano (born March 31, 1976) is an American professional skateboarder.
-Mariano first gained recognition at the age of 14 for his video part in the Blind Skateboards video Video Days (1991).
+He first gained recognition at the age of 14 for his video part in the Blind Skateboards video Video Days (1991).

 Early life

 Mariano attended John Burroughs High School in Burbank, California.

 Professional skateboarding

 Val Surf, a Californian retail outlet, was Mariano's first ever sponsor.
 Mariano's first skateboard deck sponsor was Powell Peralta and he appeared in the company's video "Ban This", alongside Paulo Diaz, Rudy Johnson, and Gabriel Rodriguez.

 Together with Mark Gonzales, Jason Lee, Jordan Richter, and Rudy Johnson, Mariano appeared in the Blind video, Video Days, considered a classic achievement in skateboarding history.
 Skateboarder magazine brought together all of the video's members for a reunion article that celebrated twenty years since the video's release, while Gonzales has since been named the most influential skateboarder of all time by the Transworld Skateboarding magazine.
 Professional skateboarder, Paul Rodriguez explained in 2003 that he first saw Video Days in 1999 to better understand why his generation skated the way it did and also because the video inspired him to skateboard.

 Mariano joined professional skateboarders Rodney Mullen, Jeron Wilson, Andrew Reynolds, Gershon Mosley, Ryan Wilburn, Heath Kirchart, and Mike York on a trip to Australia for the filming of a documentary entitled Canvas.
 The film was co-directed by Matt Hill, part owner of Globe.

 Following Blind, Mariano joined the Girl Skateboards team and appeared in the video Mouse (1996).
 Since joining the Girl team, Mariano has appeared in every major Girl video production since the company's inception.